skip to main content

 The Occupational Therapy Assistant (Associate of Occupational Science) program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) (ACOTE 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814; Phone: 301-652-AOTA / www.acoteonline.org).

-Graduates of the accredited Occupational Therapy Assistant program are eligible to take the national certification examination for the occupation therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Graduates of the accredited Occupational Therapy Assistant program are eligible to take the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Note that a felony conviction may affect a graduate‘s ability to perform fieldwork, take the NBCOT certification examination, and attain state licensure.
 Program performance data can be accessed via the following link: https://www.nbcot.org/Educators-Folder/SchoolPerformance.

 ACOTE® accredited occupational therapy and occupational therapy assistant educational programs satisfy the states’ educational requirements in all states, the District of Columbia, and Puerto Rico.
 Students graduating from an ACOTE® accredited occupational therapy and occupational therapy assistant educational program are eligible to take the National Board for Certification in Occupational Therapy (NBCOT) certification exam and apply for licensure in all states, the District of Columbia, and Puerto Rico.
 For more information regarding state qualifications and licensure requirements, please refer to the AOTA State Licensure webpage.

-Tuition
+OTA Program Tuition

 Our admissions advisors and financial aid advisors are here to support you.
 They can help you figure out the cost of occupational therapy assistant school and help you explore financial aid options.
+To learn more about ACC’s Occupational Therapy Assistant program cost, access our tuition info.

 Financial aid and scholarships are available for those who qualify.